rmit-s3522101-yiquan-chew/SEPT2017/README.md

 Synopsis
-==asdsad
+==
-Our project named (Booking System) will be an online system, created to allow customers to book an appointment.
-This booking system is extremely user friendly catered to patients with or without online booking experience. **
+*Our project named (Booking System) will be an online system, created to allow customers to book an appointment.
+This booking system is extremely user friendly catered to patients with or without online booking experience. *

 Code Example
 ==